jakob-ra/cc-downloader/README.md

 ## Estimated runtime

 Querying the CommonCrawl index usually takes around 2 minutes per Crawl.
 The download and processing of ten million subpages takes around ten minutes.
+For fewer subpages, you can speed up the process by reducing config.yml > batch_size.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>